awsdocs/aws-cdk-guide/v1/work-with-cdk-python.md

 cdk init app --language python
 ```

 `cdk init` uses the name of the project folder to name various elements of the project, including classes, subfolders, and files\.
+Hyphens in the folder name are converted to underscores\.
+However, the name should otherwise follow the form of a Python identifier; for example, it should not start with a number or contain spaces\.

 After initializing the project, activate the project's virtual environment\.
 This allows the project's dependencies to be installed locally in the project folder, instead of globally\.